Running away from any problem only increases the distance from the solution. The easiest way to escape from the problem is to solve it.

 Acceptance is not a goal of ACT, but a method of encouraging action that will lead to positive results.

 Cognitive defusion refers to the techniques that are intended to change how an individual reacts to or interacts with their thoughts and feelings rather than the nature of these thoughts and feelings.
-ACT is not intended to limit our exposure to negative experiences, but to face them and come out the other side with decreased fixation on these experiences.
+Acceptance and Commitment Therapy is not intended to limit our exposure to negative experiences, but to face them and come out the other side with a decreased fixation on these experiences.

 Being present is another familiar concept for practitioners of mindfulness.
 It can be understood as the practice of being aware of the present moment while declining to attach judgments to the experience.
 In other words, being present involves actively experiencing what is happening without trying to predict, change, or make value judgments about the experience.